jshingler/TOS-and-Thinkscript-Snippet-Collection/TOS & ThinkScript Snippet Collection.md

 [Return to TOC](#toc)

-Comment: When writing code you may not have the coloring coding at your finger tips.
+__Comment__: When writing code you may not have the coloring coding at your finger tips.
 This provides a ready place to go to to get the code words to paste.

 ```
 ####### Typical chart plot settings ########